MaineHealth

 Medical Assistant - School Based Health Center, Bath

 Description Medical Group Practices Nursing/Clinical Support Req #: 79135 For a limited time MaineHealth is offering sign on bonuses for Medical Assistants: 0-1 years of experience eligible for $4,000 (full time) 1+ years of experience eligible for $5,000 (full time) Eligible candidates are hired (offer accepted) into a Full or Part time MA position.
 Bonus amount prorated for Part time hires, per diem hires are ineligible.
 Current MaineHealth member employees are ineligible; former MaineHealth Members are ineligible until greater than 6 months separation from employment.
 Your Role The Medical Assistant II role is assigned duties and responsibilities related to patient care and administrative support in a team-based environment while promoting a smooth flow of patients through the office.
 The Medical Assistant II role functions under the license of the physician/advanced practice practitioner when performing clinical and other patient care responsibilities.
 This role is part of the Lincoln Hospital School Based Health Center (SBHC ) team, primarily based in Morse High School, Bath Tech but position may, on occasion, support any of the Lincoln Hospital SBHCs.
 Because this position is based in a community clinic, work focuses on patient outreach, care coordination and scheduling rather than traditional MA role.
 Find out more about the School Based Health Center programs here.
-Position with MaineHealth is 20 hours a week, these hours are combined with 14 hours during the school year with RSU 1, for school district medical assistant will support the school nurse by administering basic first aid, managing health records, monitoring students for health concerns, and communicating with families about illnesses or injuries.
+Position with MaineHealth is 20 hours a week; these hours are combined withan additional14 hours during the school year with RSU 1,working in the Health Center at Morse High School/Bath Tech.
+You would besupportingthe school nurse by administering basic first aid, managing health records, monitoring students for health concerns, and communicating with families about illnesses or injuries.
 Ability to pick up shifts in other Lincoln practices for additional hours or during school vacations to preserve paid time off for the base 20 hours per week.
 Required Minimum Knowledge, Skills, And Abilities (KSAs) Education: High School diploma or GED preferred.
 Must meet one of the following requirements: Graduated from an accredited vocational institution or community college in Medical Assisting with 160 hours of clinical experience completed; or completion of an Adult Education Medical Assistant program and 6 months of clinical experience in a practice setting; or 1 year of clinical experience in a multi-provider practice setting (equivalent experience will be evaluated on a case-by-case basis).
 License/Certifications: Current AAMA, NHA, AMT, NCCT, or NREMT certification preferred or achieved within one year of eligibility.
 (Prior to 5/01/25 MA IIs with 10 years MA experience and employed by MaineHealth as a MA in the most recent 5 years are exempt from certification requirement) Current BLS certification required or must obtain within 30 days of start date.
 Fully remote care team members are exempt from BLS certification requirement.
 A NH Med Tech License, or NH EMT and National Registry EMT license is required for those positions located in New Hampshire.
 Experience: One year of experience as a Medical Assistant (without certification) or as a MaineHealth Clinical Team Assistant; or 6 months of experience as a certified Medical Assistant.
 Additional Skills/Requirements Required: N/A Additional Skills/Requirements Preferred: N/A Hiring Scam Alert MaineHealth will never request financial information during the interview or pre-hiring process.
 All legitimate communications will come from an email address ending in @mainehealth.org.
 If you suspect fraudulent activity, please report it immediately to mhcareers@mainehealth.org.
 Additional Information With a career at any of the MaineHealth locations across Maine and New Hampshire, you’ll be working with health care professionals that truly value the people around them – both within the walls of the organization and the communities that surround it.
 We offer benefits that support an individual's needs for today and flexibility to plan for tomorrow – programs such as paid parental leave, a flexible work policy, student loan assistance, training and education, along with well-being resources for you and your family.
 MaineHealth remains focused on investing in our care team and developing an inclusive environment where you can thrive and feel supported to realize your full potential.
 If you’re looking to build a career in a place where people help one another deliver best-in-class care, apply today.
 If you have questions about this role, please contact sarah.polk@mainehealth.org

 Akron Children's Hospital